Wakfu: Animated series

-Ankama Animation has been producing a French-language cartoon series by the same name, based on the prequel video game.
-The first season of 26 episodes began airing on 30 October 2008, and new episodes continued to air into June 2010 on France 3.
-The show is animated with Adobe Flash software; all the production is done in France except episode 22 "Rubilax" and the special episode "Noximilien", both produced in Japan.
+Wakfu is predated by the TV series of the same name by Ankama Animation, with the first season of 26 episodes beginning airing on 30 October 2008.
+New episodes continued to air through June 2010 on France 3.
+The show was animated with Adobe Flash software; with all production done in France except episode 22 "Rubilax" and the special episode "Noximilien", both produced in Japan.
 The series is directed by Anthony "Tot" Roux, and character design is directed by Xavier "Xa" Houssin and Kim "Tcho" Etinoff.
-During the London MCM Expo, the first two episodes were shown for the first time in English, and a Kickstarter campaign has been launched to fund the complete first season in English.
-A spin-off called Mini-Wakfu, which features humorous shorts with characters Sporting some super deformed packages, has aired since September 2009.
-The special episode "Noximilien l'Horloger", which tell the origins of the first season antagonist, Nox, was produced in Japan, it features a radically different art style made by the same team of animators who worked on Kaiba and Kemonozume, it was directed by Eunyoung Choi with Masaaki Yuasa on character design.
-The series is set 12 years after the game, and inside the latter can be found numerous citations about the cartoon.
+During the 2009 London MCM Expo, the first two episodes were shown for the first time in English, and a Kickstarter campaign was launched to fund the translation of the full first season.

-In 2015 a Movie of Dofus was released, and they are planning on releasing the Wakfu movie in 2018.
-Season 3 of the animated series aired from September 2 to September 17, 2017, and consisted of 13 episodes.